webhelyhu/assessment/js-numerals/README.szy.md

 Also a question: what about 1020?
 It is one thousand twenty or one thousand and twenty?
 (so, do we need the "and" when there are bigger parts and the twenty?)
 I assume yes.
 Special case 43234234200003 is ... and three.

+## UI/UX

+Sorry, I spent no time with the visual part :(